Freedom-class littoral combat ship: Ship orders and naming history

-On 31 March 2016, the Navy exercised an option under the block-buy contract for one additional Freedom-class vessel.
-LCS-25 would be the 11th vessel built under the block-buy contract and the 13th overall (Freedom and Fort Worth were built prior to the block-buy order).
+In March 2016, the Navy exercised an option under the block-buy contract for one additional Freedom-class vessel.
+LCS-25 would be the 11th vessel built under the block-buy contract and the 13th overall.
+Freedom and Fort Worth were built prior to the block-buy order.

-On 10 March 2014, the Navy awarded contract options to fund construction of LCS-17 and LCS-19, the seventh and eighth ships in a 10-ship contract.
-On 1 April 2015, the Navy awarded LCS-21 to Lockheed Martin.
-On 1 April 2016, the Navy awarded a contract to Lockheed Martin for LCS-25, the 13th of the Freedom-class ships.
-On 8 October 2017, Marinette Marine announced the order to build LCS-27, at a cost under the congressional cost cap of $584 million.
+In March 2014, the Navy awarded contract options to fund construction of LCS-17 and LCS-19, the seventh and eighth ships in a 10-ship contract.
+In April 2015, the Navy awarded LCS-21 to Lockheed Martin.
+In April 2016, the Navy awarded a contract to Lockheed Martin for LCS-25, the 13th of the Freedom-class ships.
+In October 2017, Marinette Marine announced the order to build LCS-27, at a cost under the congressional cost cap of $584 million.

-On 13 February 2018, Navy Secretary Richard V. Spencer announced the name of LCS-27 as Nantucket.
+In February 2018, Navy Secretary Richard V. Spencer named LCS-27 as Nantucket.

-On 18 September 2018, the Navy announced that two additional Independence-class ships and one Freedom-class ship had been ordered.
+In September 2018, the Navy ordered two additional Independence-class ships and one Freedom-class ship.

-On 15 January 2019, the Navy exercised an option in their contract with Lockheed Martin to purchase a single additional Freedom-class ship, which will be numbered LCS-31 and since named Cleveland.
+In January 2019, the Navy exercised an option in their contract with Lockheed Martin to purchase a single additional Freedom-class ship, numbered LCS-31 and has since been named Cleveland.